rumpkernel/rumprun-packages/python3/README.md

 even though the install prefix doesn't point there.

 The build script requires `genisoimage` to create the `python.iso` image.
-The example program requires `cython` to compile the python script, and autotools to update the configure script.

 Run `make` from the python package directory: